 How to drink Triple Sec as an aperitif

-Cointreau is one of a handful of drinks that is acceptable to drink both as a French aperitif and a digestif drink.
+Cointreau is one of a handful of drinks that is acceptable as both an aperitif and a digestif drink.

 Who inveted Triple Sec?